siderolabs/sidero/docs/website/content/docs/v0.3/Getting Started/introduction.md

 ## Overview

-Sidero is made currently made up of three components:
+Sidero is currently made up of two components:

-- Metal Metadata Server: Provides a Cluster API (CAPI)-aware metadata server
-- Metal Controller Manager: Provides custom resources and controllers for managing the lifecycle of metal machines
+- Metal Controller Manager: Provides custom resources and controllers for managing the lifecycle of metal machines, iPXE server, metadata service, and gRPC API service
 - Cluster API Provider Sidero (CAPS): A Cluster API infrastructure provider that makes use of the pieces above to spin up Kubernetes clusters

 Sidero also needs these co-requisites in order to be useful: